nitinthewiz/spring-petclinic/readme.md

 10. Now, you can pull down the docker image and deploy it, as shown in the next section.

 ## How to run the docker image
-1. Once the docker image shows up on Artifactory, you can pull it down using docker or a variety of other container installation and management tools (such as portainer, podman, podman desktop, Rancher Desktop).
+1. Once the docker image shows up on Artifactory, you can pull it down using docker or a variety of other container installation and management tools (such as portainer, podman, podman desktop, Rancher Desktop, etc).
 2. The Packages section will show the docker images with versions.
 Click through a version to see Docker layers, Xray information, and a docker pull command.
 3. You can pull the current latest docker image for this application using the following command - \
     `docker pull nitin4jfrog.jfrog.io/docker-local/spring-petclinic:1.0.1`